Goals & Objectives:

 Consideration must be given to retirement, education or any other special needs (Physically or mentally incapacitated dependents or divorce settlements).
-Apart from financial planning, retirement planning and pension planning is also important.
+Above all, pension planning is also important.
 Financial Projections should be prepared for these needs, along with funding strategies.

 Cash flow statement:

 Preparation of a cash flow statement will show income from all sources, as well as expenses that occur on a regular or recurring basis.
-This should be periodically updated to track progress towards overall goals and to identify changes in your financial situation that need attention.
+To track progress towards overall goals cash flow would periodically updated.
+Moreover to identify changes in your financial situation that need attention.

 An analysis of investments should be completed to determine if the portfolio’s earnings, growth, and diversification are consistent you are your objectives and risk tolerance.

 Your financial plan should include a review of your lifetime gifts, and the final transfer of assets to reduce or eliminate your gifts and estate tax exposure.